entur/api-guidelines/guidelines.md

 Examples of other design patterns:
 - GraphQL: For flexible queries where the client can specify exactly what data is needed.
-- WebSocket: TBD
 - Event-driven architecture: For asynchronous or event-based scenarios.
+- WebSocket: TBA
-- gRPC: TBD on what Entur thinks about this.
+- gRPC: TBA

 ## Project organization
 Separate specifications from implementation code.
 OpenAPI files **SHOULD** be in **TBD**